A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

-Let $L$ be a smooth, oriented $n$-manifold with free loop space $\LoopSpace$.
+Let $L$ be a smooth, oriented manifold with free loop space $\LoopSpace$.
 In \cite{CS:StringDiagrams} Chas and Sullivan use certain fatgraphs they call \emph{chord diagrams} to organize string topology operations \cite{StringTopology} on (tensor powers of) the homology of $\LoopSpace$.
-The left-hand side of Figure \ref{Fig:StringCop} depicts chord diagrams for coproduct operations
+The left-hand side of Figure \ref{Fig:StringCop} depicts a chord diagram for coproduct operations

 in the case $k = 3$.